 Part of the James Wong Homegrown Revolution Range.

 Already a firm favourite amongst James' fans and gracing the dishes of many a TV chef, these tiny watermelons lookalikes have a refreshing flavour and bags of personality.
 Plus, their lush vines will produce masses of fruit throughout the summer with a ‘cucumber and lime’ taste, Ready when they are grape-sized and still firm to the touch.
+Try in salads, pickled whole, or why not explore their cocktail-enhancing prowess?
 Easy to grow.
 Vigorous climber/trailer.
 Pest and drought resistant.
 Origin: Mexico.
 Latin name: Melothria scabra.

 These tiny watermelon look-a-likes from Central America are small enough to fit into a teaspoon, yet bite into one and the flavour is pure cucumber with a fresh tinge of lime.
 Popular since pre-Columbian times, these rampant trailing vines produce a constant stream of fruit throughout the summer, known in Mexico as ‘Sandíitas de Raton’, literally “Little Mouse Watermelons”.
 Despite their exotic origins and adorable appearance, they are much easier to grow than regular cucumbers.
 They are ignored by pests, resistant to drought & perfectly happy to grow outdoors in the UK, given a sheltered sunny site.